rmercer33/jalancintasanctuary.com/_posts/sol/2015-09-16-an-introduction-to-love.md

 <i class="fa fa-heart-o fa-2x"></i>
 </div>

-The keystone of any genuine spirituality is Love – the journey of awakening to the reality of unconditional love, and along the way exploring and experiencing Love’s other facets: Peace, Truth, Compassion, Union, Joy, to name a few.
+<span id="tour-stop-h">The</span> keystone of any genuine spirituality is Love – the journey of awakening to
+the reality of unconditional love, and along the way exploring and experiencing Love’s other facets: Peace, Truth, Compassion, Union, Joy, to name a few.